Health Insurance Frequently Asked Questions

 I need health insurance.
 Why can’t I enroll at any time during the year?

-Due to the passage of the ACA (Obama Care), individuals and families (known as “non-groups”), can only purchase health insurance during the open enrollment period.
-This past year the enrollment period was between November 1st – January 23rd.
+Due to state and federal regulations, individuals and families (known as “non-groups”), can only purchase health insurance during the open enrollment period.
+In past years, the enrollment period was between November 1st – January 23rd.

 Are there any exceptions?